gutluca/dssat-csm-disease/README.md

 If you use this repository in your research, please cite:

-> Luca, G. A.; Fattori Jr., I. M. (2025). *Coupling of an Epidemiological Model for Leaf Diseases with the CROPGRO-Soybean Crop Simulation Model (DSSAT)*.
+> Luca, G. A.; Fattori Jr., I. M.; Marin, F.R (2025). *Coupling of an Epidemiological Model for Leaf Diseases with the CROPGRO-Soybean Crop Simulation Model (DSSAT)*.
 GitHub. [https://github.com/mewing3/dssat-csm-disease.git]

 ---